 If the student’s term and cumulative institutional TTU GPA is above 2.0 at the end of the next attended term, the academic standing for that term would be Good Standing.
 If the student’s term GPA is above 2.0, but cumulative institutional GPA remains below 2.0 at the end of the following attended term, the academic standing for that term would be Academic Probation.
 If the student’s term TTU GPA and cumulative institutional GPA is below 2.0 at the end of the following attended term, the student will be placed on Academic Dismissal and all future registration cancelled.

-Should a student returning from Academic Suspension withdraw during the term of readmission, the student’s withdrawal must be reviewed by the Academic Dean and the Provost Office.
-If the withdrawal is for a documented cause (i.e. family, medical, or personal emergency), the academic standing for the withdrawn term will be Withdrawn Without Penalty.
+Should a student returning from Academic Suspension withdraw during the term of readmission, the student’s withdrawal must be reviewed by the associate academic dean (or designee) and the Provost Office.
+If the withdrawal is for a documented cause (i.e., family, medical, or personal emergency), the academic standing for the withdrawn term will be Withdrawn Without Penalty.
 A student in this situation will be subject to the same requirements and guidelines for a suspended student upon returning to the institution.
 If the withdrawal is not for a documented cause, the student will be placed on Academic Dismissal and all future registration cancelled.
 A withdrawn student will be required to apply for readmission.